Occupational Exposures to Blood-Borne Viral Infections

 General Postexposure Recommendations

-1. We recommend that the site of the needlestick injury is cleaned by washing it with soap and large amounts of water without attempting to stop the bleeding or squeezing the wound.
+1. We recommend that the site of the needlestick injury be cleaned by washing it with soap and large amounts of water without attempting to stop the bleeding or squeezing the wound.
 Do not use alcohol-based disinfectants.
 Mucosa exposed to potentially infectious material should be flushed with 0.9% saline or water.
 The incident should be reported to the designated responsible individual and appropriate assessment and management should be provided by a clinician with expertise in postexposure procedures.

 2. The risk of infection should be assessed on the basis of (1) type of exposure (injury with a needle or other contaminated object, contamination of mucosa or injured skin, bite resulting in bleeding); (2) type of potentially infectious material (blood, blood-stained body fluid, other potentially infectious fluids or tissues, highly concentrated viral stock).